April 28, 2023

 Dr. Mason adds that it’s also important to know what not to do.

-“We really need to be aware of predators who target people in menopause,” Dr. Mason warns.
-“There are all kinds of so-called medications out there that haven’t been approved by the U.S. Food and Drug Administration (FDA), and clinics and companies charge a lot of money with lots of promises that they’ll help.”
+“We really need to be aware of predators who target people in menopause,” she warns.
+“There are all kinds of so-called medications out there that haven’t been approved by the FDA, and clinics and companies charge a lot of money with lots of promises that they’ll help.”

 Be wary of any entrepreneur or brand that claims to be able to solve all your problems with hormones by dispensing unapproved treatments.
-And be on the lookout for financial conflicts of interest.
+Approach supplements for menopause with caution and be on the lookout for financial conflicts of interest.

-Instead, she says to talk to a licensed healthcare provider who can help you find the right treatment for you.
+Instead, Dr. Mason advises talking to a licensed healthcare provider who can help you find the right treatment for you.
 The North American Menopause Society offers a directory of Certified Menopause Practitioners across the continent.
 You can also start with your primary care provider or Ob/Gyn, if you have one.

 “So many people have learned not to address or talk about their menopause symptoms, and they just suffer in silence,” Dr. Mason notes.
 “But treatments are available.
 Your healthcare provider has lots of guidance for you.”